 On occasion, and as a last resort, those with a colostomy and severe constipation may be recommended a mild laxative to be used in caution.
 However, before doing so we strongly urge you to consult with your stoma care nurse or a healthcare professional beforehand.

 If you are making larger changes to your diet, it may be important to do so gradually to avoid potential problems with wind as your stomach adjusts to the new diet.
-For more information on diet and nutrition for ostomates, click here.
+For more information, check out our diet and nutrition advice for ostomates.

 Our discreet stoma care home delivery brings your prescription stoma, continence, wound care or rectal irrigation products straight to your doorFind out more